postsharp/Metalama.Patterns/src/Metalama.Patterns.Caching/README.md

 * Value adapters for caching "special" types like streams or enumerables.
 * Locking to prevent concurrent execution.

 This package can interact with any cache implementation.
-The abstraction is provided by the [CachingBackend](https://doc.postsharp.net/metalama/api/metalama-patterns-caching-backends-cachingbackend) class from the `Metalama.Patterns.Caching.Backends` package.
+The abstraction is provided by the [CachingBackend](https://doc.postsharp.net/metalama/api/metalama-patterns-caching-backends-cachingbackend) class from the `Metalama.Patterns.Caching.Backend` package.

 ## Main Types